-The CORE in Río de Janeiro (Brazil) was opened in 2019, and is the base from which the company operates, in a centralised manner, its 516 MW of wind energy distributed across 14 wind farms.
-Additionally, a fifth CORE will open in 2020 to manage the group's hydraulic plants — a task currently shared by four centres — paving the way for large hydro in the CORE platform.
+The CORE in Río de Janeiro (Brazil) was opened in 2019, and is the base from which the company operates, in a centralised manner, its 1GW of wind energy distributed across 32 wind farms and 271,300 data points.

 Each renewable energy facility is equipped with a local control and information system, which collects the main operating variables from the machines and the electrical substation, as well as facilitating the applicable maintenance tasks, connecting remotely to the Renewable Energy Operation Centre (CORE).

 The CORE receives all this information which is presented to the operators in an organised and simplified format enabling them to swiftly detect and analyse any breakdowns or stoppages, and produce a remote analysis.
 Based on the diagnosis, the appropriate remedial decisions are taken: remote restart or alerting of local operation and maintenance standby personnel.
 This helps limit breakdown stoppage times and increases the availability of each facility.

 Iberdrola puts at the disposition of any owner of renewable facilities the offer of services and the experience of the specialist team that makes up CORE.

 - Connection of the installation to CORE, regardless of the number of generators, power or technology.